adedayoakinade/simple_shell/README.md

 # 0x16.
 C - Simple Shell

+> Our team in the ALX SE training, collaborated on a Simple Shell project.
+The task was to develop a basic shell program that imitates the Bash shell, which is called **hsh**.

 ## Learning Materials

 - [Everything you need to know to start coding your own shell](https://www.notion.so/C-Programming-f13cdb9661db464f8ea326c5a2654e8e)